-What Does it Take to Be an Anesthesiologist Assistant?
+What is an Anesthesiologist Assistant?

-Position Description Assist anesthesiologists in the administration of anesthesia for surgical and non-surgical procedures.
+Job Description: Assist anesthesiologists in the administration of anesthesia for surgical and non-surgical procedures.
 Monitor patient status and provide patient care during surgical treatment.

 - Assist in the application of monitoring techniques, such as pulmonary artery catheterization, electroencephalographic spectral analysis, echocardiography, or evoked potentials.